 - Endorsement: An EU-registered CRA may endorse ratings developed by an unregistered affiliate located outside of the EU on entities established, or financial instruments issued, outside of the EU so that they can be eligible for use in the EU.
 The endorsing CRA must demonstrate to its regulator that the endorsed ratings have been developed following internal standards “at least as stringent as those” required in the EU, that the affiliate is registered and supervised and that there exist supervisory and cooperation agreements between the home and the EU supervisor.

-The relevant EP committee is currently examining the proposal; a vote iex expected in March 2010.
+Outlook: The relevant EP committee is currently examining the proposal; a vote iex expected in March 2010.
 The Spanish Presidency aims at a first reading agreement before the end of June 2010.
-Derivatives:

 - Reduce counterparty risk by establishing common safety, regulatory and operational standards for central counterparties (CCPs), improving collateralization of bilaterally-cleared contracts, raising capital charges for bilaterally-cleared transactions, and mandate CCP-clearing for standardized contracts;